starship/starship/CONTRIBUTING.md

 which requires quite a few things be done.
 These are listed here to help everyone remember what they are.
 Don't worry: most of them are quite simple!

-- [ ] Add a section to `docs/config/README.md` describing the module.
-At bare
+- [ ] Add a section to `docs/config/README.md` describing the module, and at
-      minimum, it should do the following:
-  - [ ] Document options and variables for the module's configuration
-  - [ ] Explain when the module will be displayed
+      its configuration options and variables (more documentation is often appropriate--this is a bare minimum).
 - [ ] Add the variable to the appropriate location in the "Default Prompt Format" section of the documentation
-- [ ] Add an appropriate choice of presets to each set in `docs/presets/README.md`
+- [ ] Add an appropriate choice of options to each preset in `docs/presets/README.md`
 - [ ] Create configs structs/traits in `src/configs/<module>.rs` and add to the
       appropriate locations in:
   - [ ] `PROMPT_ORDER` (`src/configs/starship_root.rs`)